 Board meetings will be scheduled at the AGM.
 MHMSA will schedule 6 or more regular monthly meetings.

 Minutes

 Minutes of meetings will be sent to MHMSA board members as soon as possible.
-The minutes shall include any financial statements prepared by Division Coordinators and provincial teams, as well as the monthly listing of accounts paid prepared by the Treasurer.
+The minutes shall include any financial statements as well as the monthly listing of accounts paid prepared by the Treasurer.

 2.6 External Meetings